apache/apisix/docs/en/latest/installation-guide.md

 <TabItem value="rpm">

+If you use this installation method, you need to install etcd separately.
+Please see [Installing etcd](#installing-etcd).

-This installation method is suitable for CentOS Stream 8 and CentOS Linux 7.
-If you choose this method to install APISIX, you need to install etcd first.
-For the specific installation method, please refer to [Installing etcd](#installing-etcd).
+This installation method is tested on CentOS Stream 8 and CentOS Linux 7.

 ### Installation via RPM repository